Dave-21/UPHDAS/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task
+name: HTTPS
-about: This is a task that needs to be completed
+about: We need to attempt to set up a basic website that accepts and rejects login forms
-title: ''
+title: 'Setting up HTTPS'
-labels: ''
+labels: 'Website'
-assignees: ''
+Priority: '1'

 ---